Introducing Soda Cleanse: From Detection to Remediation

 1. Ingest

 Every failed row from every failing check lands in the Inbox automatically, with its check context, scan history, and prior decisions attached.
-One row, one Issue — no matter how many checks fired against it.
+One record, one issue.
+No custom integration.
+No exports.
+No pipeline for the team to build.

 2. Propose